-Each coronal electron-temperature diagnostic returns a scalar $T_D$ by projecting the full velocity distribution $f(\mathbf{v})$ onto the one-parameter family of Maxwellians $f_\mathrm{Mxw}(\mathbf{v}; T)$, replacing $f$ by the Maxwellian stand-in whose kernel-matched parameter $T$ reproduces a specified property of the diagnostic kernel.
-Two standard diagnostic procedures correspond to two structurally inequivalent projection rules, one for the EUV side and one for the radio side.
-The ratio of the two returned temperatures is an algebraic function of $f(\mathbf{v})$, and, for a D\&D kappa distribution, admits a closed-form expression (\S\ref{sec:theorem}).
+Each coronal electron-temperature diagnostic returns a scalar by projecting the full velocity distribution $f(\mathbf{v})$ onto the one-parameter family of Maxwellians, replacing $f$ by the Maxwellian whose kernel-matched parameter reproduces a specified property of the diagnostic kernel.
+Two standard procedures correspond to two structurally inequivalent projection rules.